-The cyclone composite of the strongest 200 extra-tropical cyclones in the CNTL experiment is now discussed.
-The temporal evolution of the composite mean cyclone in the CNTL simulation, in terms of mean sea level pressure and total column water vapour (TCWV) is shown in Fig. 5.
+The cyclone composite of the strongest 200 extra-tropical cyclones in both the CNTL and SST4 experiments are now discussed.
+The temporal evolution of the composite mean cyclone in the CNTL simulation, in terms of mean sea level pressure and total 280 column water vapour (TCWV) is shown in Fig. 5.
 Forty-eight hours before the time of maximum intensity (t = -48 h, Fig. 5a) the composite cyclone has a closed low pressure centre with a minimum MSLP of 978 hPa.
-The location of the cold and warm fronts are 335 evident as enhanced gradients in the TCWV and the warm sector, located between the cold front and warm front, is well defined and has values of TCWV exceeding 25 g kg-1.
-At 24 hours before the time of maximum intensity (t = -24 h, Fig. 5b) the low pressure centre has become deeper (minimum MSLP of 960 hPa), the warm sector has become narrow and the gradients in TCWV across both the warm and cold fronts have become larger.
+The location of the cold and warm fronts are evident as enhanced gradients in the TCWV and the warm sector, located between the cold front and warm front, is well defined and has values of TCWV exceeding 25 g kg-1.
+At 24 hours before the time of maximum intensity (t = -24 h, Fig. 5b) the low pressure centre has become deeper (minimum MSLP of 960 hPa), the warm sector has become narrow and 285 the gradients in TCWV across both the warm and cold fronts have become larger.
 The dry air moving cyclonically behind the cold front, now extends farther south relative to the cyclone centre than it did 24 hours earlier.
-By the time of maximum relative vorticity 340 (t = 0 h, Fig, 5c), the MSLP shows a mature, very deep cyclone which has a minimum pressure of 944 hPa.
-The TCWV over the whole cyclone composite area is now considerably lower than at earlier stages most likely because as the cyclones included in the composite intensify they move poleward to climatologically drier areas.
-The TCWV pattern also shows that the composite cyclone starts to occlude by this point (t = 0 h) as the warm sector does not connect directly to the centre of cyclone 345 - instead it is displaced downstream.
+By the time of maximum relative vorticity (t = 0 h, Fig, 5c), the MSLP shows a mature, very deep cyclone which has a minimum pressure of 944 hPa.

+the cyclones included in the composite intensify they move poleward to climatologically drier areas.
+The TCWV pattern also shows that the composite cyclone starts to occlude by this point (t = 0 h) as the warm sector does not connect directly to the centre of cyclone - instead it is displaced downstream.
 Finally 24 hours after the time of maximum intensity (t = +24 h, Fig. 5d), the cyclone resembles a barotropic low and has weak frontal gradients associated with it.
 The evolution of the composite cyclone in the CNTL experiment is, however, qualitatively very similar to real extra-tropical cyclones observed on Earth.